damianhakert/damianhakert.github.io/source/posts/2016-10-11-wrapping-text.html.md

 The understanding is that you if you create a line break after 80 characters, the text becomes easier to review.

-However, quite a few people feel think that this isn't helpful and creates stylistic and/or visual messiness when for example, edits are made, which cause the line breaks to go amok.
+However, quite a few people feel that this isn't helpful and creates stylistic and/or visual messiness when, for example, edits are made which cause the line breaks to go amok.
 Basically, there are two options if your line exceeds 80 characters:

 1. Wrap the text as the author of the code.